 Before you submit your proposal, we would strongly recommend:

-2) Simultaneous diffraction and tomography/radiography experiments are not possible on the beamline I12-JEEP.
+3) Simultaneous diffraction and tomography/radiography experiments are not possible on the Beamline I12-JEEP.
 Switching between diffraction and tomography/radiography setup takes approx. 2 min, thus only sequential combination of diffraction and tomography/radiography techniques is possible for the same sample during experiment.

-4) Beamline I12 is not identical to other beamlines at Diamond Light Source or to other high-energy diffraction or tomography beamlines at different synchrotron facilities.
-Please, consider the maximal X-ray flux on the beamline I12 when comparing it with other beamlines for fast diffraction or imaging measurements.
+6) Beamline I12-JEEP is not identical to other beamlines at Diamond Light Source or to other high-energy diffraction or tomography beamlines at different synchrotron facilities.
+Please, consider the maximal X-ray flux on the Beamline I12 (or download calculated intensities) when comparing it with other beamlines for fast diffraction or imaging measurements.

-5) Beamline I12 is a high energy beamline operating at energies 53 - 150 keV (approx. 0.234 - 0.083 Å), and all samples should be suitable for high intensity X-rays.
+7) Beamline I12-JEEP is a high energy beamline operating at energies 53 - 150 keV (approx. 0.234 - 0.083 Å), and all samples should be suitable for high intensity X-rays.
 Please, consider the limitations for some specific samples (especially organic and biological, which may degrade under very intense X-ray radiation or possess very weak scattering ability at short wavelengths of X-rays) before you write the proposal.

 When your proposal is accepted: